lurchmath/lde/src/experimental/readme2.md

 * `ExpectedResult` - Stores the expected result from validating this LC.
 Intended primarily for testing, where the actual validation result can be compared to the expected one.
 Typical results are 'valid', 'indeterminate', and 'invalid'.
 * `ID` - stores an ID number associated with this LC.
 Can be used by a UI to map LC feedback results to entities in the user's original content that produced the document.
+* `ProperName` - the alternate name of a symbol used when computing propositional form.
+   - Bound symbols have `ProperName` `x₀,x₁,x₂,...` so alpha equivalent expressions have the same propositional form.
+   - Free symbols, `c`, in the scope of a declaration of `c` with a body have `ProperName` formed by appending the putdown form of the body to the symbol name separated by a `#` character, e.g., `c#body`, so symbols with the same name that are defined differently have different propositional forms.
+* `Part` - a partial instantiation constructed during validation (still contains metavariables).
+It is ignored for propositional form.
+* `Inst` - an instantiation.

 ### js Attributes

 The following js attributes store data that is computed from the user's content, and needed for validation and reporting feedback.
-* `.userRule` - true for the Rule copies of Theorems
+* `.userRule` - true for the Rule copies of Theorems.
 * `.bodyOf` - true for the copies of declaration bodies
 * `.ignore` - true for anything that should be ignored when computing the propositional form (e.g., expressions or rules containing metavariables)
-* `.properName` - the alternate name of a symbol used when computing propositional form.
-   - bound symbols have properName x₀,x₁,x₂,... so alpha equivalent expressions have the same propositional form.
-   - free symbols, x, in the scope of a declaration (of x) with a body have properName formed by appending the putdown form of the body to the symbol name separated by a `#` character, e.g., `x#body`, so symbols with the same name that are defined differently have different propositional forms.
+* `.domain` - stores the domain of a non-forbidden proposition or a formula (`Rule`s or `Part`s) containing at least one non-forbidden proposition whose domain is nonempty.
+* `.isWeeny` - true for a formula that contains one or more propositions containing all of the metavariables in the formula
+* `.weenies` - the set of all maximally weeny propositions in a formula (i.e., containing the largest number of metavariables), whether or not the formula itself is weeny.

 ### n-compact Documents